upgate/laravel-jsonrpc/README.md

 }
 ```

-If validation fails, the INVALID_PARAMS error response is returned, with validation error details in the (non-standard) `validation_errors` object member.
+If validation fails, the INVALID_PARAMS error response is returned, with validation error details in `data.violations`.

 See the `ServerFormRequestTest` for more examples.